OctopusDeploy/blog/blog/2021-08/safe-schema-updates-4-loose-coupling-mitigates-tech-problems/index.md

 ## Next time

-In this post we imagined a more loosely coupled architecture.
+In this post (post 4) we imagined a more loosely coupled architecture.
 This architecture was more resilient to failure since it created natural fire breaks.
 What’s more, smaller services are generally easier and faster to develop and restore.

 Additionally, the more granular nature of the system made it easier to manage different flows of work.
 The significant reduction in concurrent work streams for any given service reduces the project management/release management/branching overheads.

 Taken alone, these points will result in significantly safer database releases.
 However, the benefits are compounded by human factors.
-In the next post, we’ll look at those human factors in more detail.
+In the next post (post 5), we’ll look at those human factors in more detail.

-## Next time…

-In the next post (part 5) we’ll start to imagine what a safer software architecture, delivery process, and devlopment culture might look like.
-We'll begin by exploring the nature of failure within complex systems, and we'll move on to discuss the concepts of resilience and robustness.
-This post will be the first of four posts intended to help folks to re-evaluate the way they view and assess safety within complex IT systems.

 !include <safe-schema-updates-posts>